REMEMBRANCE: The Legacy of Executive Order 9066 in Washington State

-This new long term gallery at Washington State History Museum will explore the intergenerational impacts and legacy of the incarceration of people of Japanese ethnicity during WWII as a result of Executive Order 9066.
+This new long-term gallery at Washington State History Museum explores the intergenerational impacts and legacy of the incarceration of people of Japanese descent during World War II as a result of Executive Order 9066.

 We are grateful to our advisory committee and the community of participants who have helped create this exhibition.
 Thank you.

 Video and Curriculum

 The REMEMBRANCE video and curriculum were generously supported by the Kip Tokuda Washington Civil Liberties Public Education Program via grant funding provided by the Washington State Legislature (RCW 28A.300.410), through the Office of Superintendent of Public Instruction (OSPI).